onkernel/kernel-images/README.md

 ### 4. Run it
 `./run.sh`

-You can deploy the Implementation with WebRTC desktop streaming enabled instead of noVNC:
-`ENABLE_WEBRTC=true NEKO_ICESERVERS=xxx ./run.sh`

-* `NEKO_ICESERVERS`: Describes multiple STUN and TURN server that can be used by the ICEAgent to establish a connection with a peer. e.g. `[{"urls": ["turn:turn.example.com:19302", "stun:stun.example.com:19302"], "username": "name", "credential": "password"}, {"urls": ["stun:stun.example2.com:19302"]}]`.
-See [notes](#unikernel-notes).

 When the deployment finishes successfully, the Kraft CLI will print out something like this:
 ```
 Deployed successfully!